Jagdgeschwader 27: Defence of the Reich and the Western Front

 On 16 December Hitler gambled his remaining Panzer Divisions, by ordering the Wehrmacht and Waffen SS to begin the Ardennes Offensive, to retrieve Germany's military situation.
 JG 27 would lose another 50 pilots in the last week of 1944 over Belgium.
 IV.
 Gruppe remained at Achmer, II.
 Gruppe at Hopsten, Stab, I. and III.
 Gruppe at Rheine were the JG 27 contingent.
 I. Gruppe were prepared for fighter-bomber missions.
 II and IV.
 Gruppen flew the Bf 109 G-14 and 10 respectively, I. Gruppe flew the G-14 and new K-4 while III.
 Gruppe was fully equipped with the K-4.
 The following morning a fight with P-38s from the 404th Fighter Group cost the wing six dead and four wounded; Staffelkapitan Herbert Rehfeld was killed.
 Concurrently, I. Gruppe clashed with No. 56 Squadron RAF near Nijmegen while they provided escort for Messerschmitt Me 262 jets from Kampfgeschwader 51.
 In the battle another four were killed or captured.
 In combat again with the 404th Fighter Group that day, I. Gruppe was able to claim 16 US fighters which matched the Ninth Air Force exactly.
 JG 26 and JG 27 were able to frustrate Allied domination of the air on 17 December, but it cost the Luftwaffe 68 fighters, 55 pilots killed or missing and 24 wounded.
 The following morning JG 27 fought in many battles over Cologne.
 I. Gruppe suffered one loss to friendly fire but III.
 Gruppe suffered severe losses; eight are specifically known.
 Later, the US 365th Fighter Group and 368th Fighter Group accounted for three Bf 109 K-4s from III.
 Gruppe.
 Five days later, JG 4, Gruppe of Jagdgeschwader 11, JG 27 and JG 54 fought in more battles over Cologne.
 Among the JG 27 casualties was the 99-victory ace Heinrich Bartels.
 His remains were found in 1968.
 Rödel, Geschwaderkommodore accused 20 percent of his pilots of breaking off attacks early and retreating.
-He threatened court-martials for those who did it again.
-The message was picked up and read by ULTRA.
+He threatened courts-martial for those who did it again.
+The message was picked up and read by Ultra.
 Christmas Eve brought I. Gruppe no respite and it fought high-altitude battles in support of JG 3 costing the wing another four pilots missing or killed.
 Later in the day the wing flew with JG 3 and Jagdgeschwader 6 against the Eighth Air Force.
 The German fighters shot down four B-17s, including that of Brigadier General Frederick Walker Castle.
 Christmas Day was another expensive day; JG 27 lost 13 pilots without making a single claim as the Luftwaffe sought to continue to challenge for air superiority.
 Ludwig Franzisket led JG 27 into combat on 27 December 1944 (he replaced Rödel as Geschwaderkommodore three days later) and for the first time JG 27 outscored their opponents, claiming 10 aircraft for eight losses, one of which was the commanding officer of 7./JG 27, Gernot Stein.
 Three of their losses were sustained in action with No. 404 Squadron RCAF as JG 27 fought to cover German forces in the Battle of St. Vith and Siege of Bastogne.
 Franzisket personally claimed a P-38 as his gruppe penetrated the US fighter screen surrounding St. Vith.
 JG 6, JG 27 and JG 54 engaged RAF forces on 29 December; 31 German fighters were destroyed with the loss of 20 pilots for 11 British fighters.